A HELPFUL GUIDE ON HOW TO SUBMIT A FAN FICTION STORY

 · Indent (preferably) or space your paragraphs.

-· Although plain text is preferable, illustrations can be used at this point, as long as the background to the text remains white, and they do not obscure the text.
-You will have a chance to format your text later on, after you’ve received approval.
+· Plain text is preferable for submissions.
+If you wish to send an illustrated submission, you can send two copies: one with plain text and one with your illustrations; the background to this file must remain white, and the illustrations must not obscure the text.
+Note that if your illustrated document is too heavy due to the additions of images, the beta-reading will be done on the plain text copy.
+Dont' worry: you will have a chance to properly format your text later on, after you’ve received approval.
 You might actually take the time it will take for beta-reading to work on your pictures and title art!

-A clearer text, with no distractions, is MUCH easier to read and beta-read – that’s why we’re insisting on the points above.
+A clearer text, with no distractions, is MUCH easier to read and beta-read.
+A light-weighted file is also easier to pass around amongst beta-reading.
+That's why we’re insisting on the points above.

 · Re-read your text.
 More than once.
 Read it out loud.
 You might be surprised to discover the amount of mistakes you will find on the second or third re-reading.
 DO NOT submit the very first draft of a story, freshly out of your head, without re-reading.